oubino/z_disk/README.md

         d.
 Save in segmentations folder
         e.
 Repeat for each image

-4. Generate segmented point-cloud

-    - Combine each segmentation with the original .txt/.csv file to extract the localisations and return data in desired output format
+4. Combine each segmentation with the original .txt/.csv file to extract the localisations and return data in desired output format

     ```shell
     python scripts/image_and_seg_to_pointcloud.py